 P.E. teachers appreciate your attempts to stay in top racing form all year, but the halls are not the place to practice your running.
 Students should go to and from other rooms quietly.
 Others are working, and we want to make sure that we all learn as much as possible while in school.
-Specifically:
+We expect students to adhere to the following hallway rules:

-- -Keep your hands to yourself. - -Keep a low noise level upon entering and exiting the building. - -Do not push, especially at the water bottle fill stations. - -Never run in the halls.
+- Keep your hands to yourself. - Keep a low noise level upon entering and exiting the building. - Do not push, especially at the water bottle fill stations. - Never run in the halls.